Neorealism (international relations): With other schools of thought

 Neorealists conclude that because war is an effect of the anarchic structure of the international system, it is likely to continue in the future.
 Indeed, neorealists often argue that the ordering principle of the international system has not fundamentally changed from the time of Thucydides to the advent of nuclear warfare.
 The view that long-lasting peace is not likely to be achieved is described by other theorists as a largely pessimistic view of international relations.
 One of the main challenges to neorealist theory is the democratic peace theory and supporting research, such as the book Never at War.
 Neorealists answer this challenge by arguing that democratic peace theorists tend to pick and choose the definition of democracy to achieve the desired empirical result.
 For example, the Germany of Kaiser Wilhelm II, the Dominican Republic of Juan Bosch, and the Chile of Salvador Allende are not considered to be "democracies of the right kind" or the conflicts do not qualify as wars according to these theorists.
 Furthermore, they claim several wars between democratic states have been averted only by causes other than ones covered by democratic peace theory.

 Advocates of democratic peace theory see the spreading of democracy as helping to mitigate the effects of anarchy.
 With enough democracies in the world, Bruce Russett thinks that it "may be possible in part to supersede the 'realist' principles (anarchy, the security dilemma of states) that have dominated practice ... since at least the seventeenth century."
 John Mueller believes that it is not the spreading of democracy but rather other conditions (e.g., power) that bring about democracy and peace.
 In consenting with Mueller's argument, Kenneth Waltz notes that "some of the major democracies—Britain in the nineteenth century and the United States in the twentieth century—have been among the most powerful states of their eras."

-One of the most notable schools contending with neorealist thought, aside from neoliberalism, is the constructivist school, which is often seen to disagree with the neorealist focus on power and instead emphasises a focus on ideas and identity as an explanatory point for international relations trends.
-Recently, however, a school of thought called the English School merges neo-realist tradition with the constructivist technique of analyzing social norms to provide an increasing scope of analysis for international relations.
+One of the most notable schools contending with neorealist thought, aside from neoliberalism, is the constructivist school, which is often seen to disagree with the neorealist focus on power and instead emphasizes a focus on ideas and identity as an explanatory point for international relations trends.
+Recently, however, a school of thought called the English School merges neorealist tradition with the constructivist technique of analyzing social norms to provide an increasing scope of analysis for international relations.